Evaluating In-Context Learning of Libraries for Code Generation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) pretrained on massive amounts of text and code data \cite{gpt4, llama2, starcoder} have shown promising results across various code generation tasks \cite{codex, apps, alphacode}.
+Large Language Models (LLMs) pretrained on massive amounts of text and code data \cite{gpt4, llama2} have shown promising results across various code generation tasks \cite{codex, apps}.
 These models excel at both, writing programs based on natural language instructions, and at generating code to help solve downstream tasks like mathematical reasoning \cite{pal, toolformer}.

 As LLMs become more widely used, an important area of application is the generation of code in specialized domains.
 Since LLMs are expensive to finetune, in-context learning (i.e., learning from instructions and examples in the prompt) has emerged as the preferred approach for adapting LLMs to tasks and domains not seen during training.
 Previous works \cite{visprog, chameleon, paranjape2023art} use demonstrations provided in-context to prompt LLMs to generate code that makes calls to external task-specific library\footnote{Prior works also use the terms `API' and `tools' to refer to external programming libraries.} functions.
-However, there are several open questions surrounding this phenomenon: Is it necessary to provide demonstrations of library function usage for the model to learn a novel library or can we leverage other forms of supervision that might be easier to obtain?
+However, there are several open questions surrounding this phenomenon: Can we use other easier-to-obtain supervision methods instead of demonstrations for the model to learn a new library?
 Is it possible to adapt smaller, openly accessible LLMs to generate code that uses novel libraries?
 Can LLMs in-context learn to use relatively uncommon programming languages?
 In this work, we attempt to answer these questions.
-We summarize our contributions and findings below.
+We describe our evaluation framework and summarize our findings below.